cwerner/xarray-101/README.md

     - save your current state in a branch: `git checkout -b backup-main`
     - reset the master branch to what you just fetched: `git reset --hard origin/main`
 4. Activate our conda environment: `conda activate xarray-101`
+5. In case the `environment.yml` file was updated we want to update the installed packages in our environment.
+You can do this with this command: `conda env update --file environment.yml`
-5. Start JupyterLab: `jupyter lab`
+6. Start JupyterLab: `jupyter lab`